-“Had a heavy night, wish I’d stayed in bed.”
+“Had a heavy night.
+Could’ve stayed in bed.”

 “I got it from the horse’s mouth.”
 Cass’ strident tone held a sting.
 “She said the relationship was too boring for words.”

-I refused to rise to the bait, “Your words, but true nonetheless.”
+I refused to rise to her bait.
+“Your words, but true nonetheless.”